- Go 99.1%

 claudia plugin enable my-tool@your-plugins

-claudia plugin disable my-tool@your-plugins # disable for this profile
+claudia plugin disable my-tool@your-plugins # disable in this profile

-claudia plugin -d my-tool@your-plugins # remove from seed entirely
+claudia plugin rm my-tool@your-plugins # remove from this profile

-claudia plugin # list seeded plugins with version and status
+claudia plugin get # list this profile's plugins with version and status

-claudia plugin path # print seed directory path
+claudia plugin path # print the seed directory path

 Memories

-Each profile keeps a per-project, file-backed memory store that Claude
+Each profile keeps a file-backed memory store that Claude reads and

-reads and writes across sessions.
-Memories survive /clear, --resume,
+writes across sessions.
+Memories survive /clear, --resume, and new

-claudia memory add # draft a new memory in $EDITOR
+claudia memory add --scope project # draft a new project-local memory

 claudia memory show <n> # print one memory's body

-claudia memory edit <n> # open an existing memory in $EDITOR
+claudia memory edit <n> # open in $EDITOR (resolves project then profile)

-claudia memory rm <n> # delete and strip from MEMORY.md
+claudia memory rm --scope profile <n> # delete a profile-global outright

 A SessionStart hook (claudia memory preload) injects the full body